sasa-sabi/Sabi-log-editor/README.md

 It is not possible to move markdown files to Notion or to generate a list of articles.

+### 1.1.0

+Additional templates.

+It should look good if you fix template/temp.md each.

+If -tag1, -tag2 and -sent are not included, it will not work properly.

 ## Other

 For any other code questions, please contact us on Twitter (@today_chokankyo).